dmacvicar/immubash/README.md

 # BPF tracing shell commands to immudb

+This self-contained program sends every entered bash command in the system to immudb.

 ## Introduction

 The BPF ecosystem tools include in addition to the probe framework, many interesting examples, like hooking into bash readline using uprobes: